Welcome to the Coastal Community Ecology Lab!

 Lindsay is a PhD student broadly interested in restoration, biodiversity, and understanding how humans alter the environment.
 She received B.S. in Biology from Kansas State University in 2017 and an MS from the University of West Florida focused assessing microplastic contamination in unviable loggerhead sea turtle eggs.
 She served in Zambia as a Peace Corps Volunteer for two years, is a PADI Scuba Divemaster and has interned with the Archipelagos Institute of Marine Conservation comparing microplastic accumulation in native and invasive sea urchins in Greece.

-Savannah Paliotti
+Savannah Paliotti (MS)

 Inclusion and Belonging